 Implementing Where Necessary

 Because not every business activity is a suitable candidate for automation, each company must determine which procedures are suitable for it.
-Processes that require a lot of time and resources and are prone to human mistakes are good places to start evaluation for automation.
+Processes that require a lot of time and resources and are prone to human mistakes are good places to start evaluation for business process automation.

 Mistakes are good places to start automation evaluation.